knight-lang/knight-lang/specs.md

 ### 4.2.3 `BLOCK(unevaluated)`
-Unlike nearly every other function in Knight, the `BLOCK` function does _not_ execute its argument---instead, it returns the argument, unevaluated.
+Unlike nearly every other function in Knight, the `BLOCK` function does _not_ execute its argument—instead, it returns the argument, unevaluated.
 This is the only way for knight programs to get unevaluated blocks of code, which can be used for delayed execution.

 The `BLOCK` function is intended to be used to create user-defined functions (which can be run via `CALL`.)
 However, as it simply returns its argument, there's no way to provide an arity to user-defined functions: you must simply use global variables:
 ```